 Not so many years ago, the word ‘brand’ referred exclusively to the company logo, tag line, and other visual representations.
 Today, top corporate brands absorb and present the sum of a company’s values and behaviors within a corporate brand persona.
 The brands become evocative of a unique business approach and a style that represent a guarantee for engagement.
-Top brands are single-minded and clear about what they promise as their strategic intent is to deliver the benefits promised.
+Top brands are single-minded and clear about their promise as their strategic intent is to deliver the benefits promised.
 It is now widely recognized that the brand is a mission-critical asset, requires relevancy, and needs continual nourishment and modernization within an ever-changing business environment and economy.

 Many businesses view corporate branding and corporate identity as two interchangeable marketing activities, which is plausible given the confusion in their definition and use.
 Although these terms appear to be similar, though, they are two very distinct concepts and typically mistakenly used in marketing practice.
 The corporate brand represents the market’s intangible perception of the business driven by their emotive connection with the company.
 In contrast, corporate identity is concerned with how the company wants to be perceived by the market as promoted within their unique visual appearance and content.
 It is essential to understand that the brand creates the business story, and corporate identity proceeds to tell the story in an array of promotional and communication venues.